MaxCoppa/MaxCoppa/README.md

 - Pricing of a financial option and comparaison of Black-Scholes-Merton, Binomial Models Monte-Carlo models  in C++.

-- Optimization of a delivery network of more thant 500,000 delivery routes in Python using deterministic algorithms : Kruskal’s algorithm, Floyd-Warshall algorithm, and non deterministic algorithms : genetic algorithm and greedy algorithm.
+- Optimization of a delivery network in Python using deterministic algorithms : Kruskal’s algorithm, Floyd-Warshall algorithm, and non deterministic algorithms : genetic algorithm and greedy algorithm.